 Angie Firmalino holds a Bachelor of Fine Arts in Metalsmithing from Syracuse University, an Associate’s in Psychology from Syracuse University, and an Associate’s in Jewelry Design from FIT.
 She also studied abroad in Florence, Italy.
 She then worked as a bench jeweler in New York City, a goldsmith for Steven Kretchmer, and then became a freelance wax model maker after her first child was born in 1998.
 Due to continuing health problems, she no longer is able to work as a jeweler.
 Mrs. Firmalino founded an advocacy group against Essure in 2011, called Essure Problems.
+She continues to run that group and founded ASHES in 2015.
+She is also involved with Medical Device Problems, a website launched in July of 2018.
 She and her family live in the Catskill Mountains of New York.

 Amanda is a stay-at-home mother that had to undergo major surgery after complications related to the female sterilization device Essure.
 Her advocacy efforts contributed to the FDA calling a safety hearing in September of 2015 which resulted in a Black Box Warning, a patient/physician checkist, and the FDA ordering additional post market surveillance studies to better understand the benefit/risk portfolio of Essure compared to traditional tubal ligation.
 She has over five years of experience in extensive research that she utilizes to help advocate for improvements in patient safety, our drug and device approval system, and post-market surveillance.

 Kim Myers worked retail pharmacy for a number of years.
 She then obtained an Associate of Applied Science in Medical Laboratory Science and is a member of the American Society for Clinical Pathology.
 Mrs. Myers currently resides in South Central Mississippi.